MakeSchool-Tutorials/ML-Classification-Tutorial/P00-Setup/content.md

 - Seaborn (*sns*)

 When we talk about machine learning, we'll introduce a new and very powerful built-in Python module called *sklearn*, which allows us to do a variety of beginner, intermediate, and advanced tasks regarding supervised machine learning, particularly with classification.

+NOTE: These tutorials assume you have an introductory understanding of the meaning behind very basic machine learning terms, such as _supervised learning_, _classification_, and _data_.

+Please ensure that you understand terms used throughout these tutorials and feel free to reference online literature at any point to better your understanding.